Rotational Grazing Cover Crops

 Graze Roger Bindl

 The four experienced graziers participating in the project are members of the Sauk Soil & Water Improvement Group (SSWIG).
-Dr. Randy Jackson with the University of Wisconsin-Madison’s Department of Agronomy is another key partner in the project titled, “Onto Greener Pastures with Rotational Grazing and Cover Crops.”
+Dr. Randy Jackson with the University of Wisconsin-Madison’s Department of Agronomy was another key partner in the project titled, “Onto Greener Pastures with Rotational Grazing and Cover Crops.”

 “By gathering feedback from experienced graziers in an environmentally-sensitive region, these case studies will help reduce the trial and error of grazing cover crops for farmers elsewhere,” said Dr. Heidi Peterson, Sand County Foundation’s Vice President of Agricultural Research and Conservation.